 Since addiction causes a lifetime of symptoms, recovery requires finding ways to manage your life without relying on drugs and alcohol.
-During addiction, life revolves around substances.
-Most of your socializing centers around alcohol and drug use.
-That can mean that finding fun sober activities during recovery can be challenging.
+During addiction, life revolves around substances, and most of your socializing centers around alcohol and drug use.
+That can mean finding fun, sober activities after alcohol addiction treatment and recovery can be challenging.

 Addiction is such a powerful disease because it’s chronic and incurable.
 That means that you can continue to experience symptoms, like cravings, long after your last use.
 Substance abuse disorders, alcoholism, and addiction are also lethal.
 Drug overdoses have become so common that fatal overdoses are now the leading cause of death among Americans under the age of 50.
 That means drug overdoses kill more people each year than car crashes, heart disease, and cancer.

 If your or a loved one is struggling with addiction or just needs advice on sober summer activities, call The Right Step Houston at 1.844.768.0169.

 When you develop a substance abuse disorder or addiction, you compulsively abuse drugs and alcohol.
 Your drug and alcohol use continues even if you have a strong and genuine desire to quit or if you deal with increasingly more severe consequences.
 During addiction, losing relationships, jobs, or even your home isn’t enough to make you stop using.

 While addiction may seem like a choice, the truth is that substance abuse disorders alter your brain chemistry, impair your ability to make logical decisions, and distort your cognition.
 Struggling with a substance abuse disorder can increase conflict with family members and loved ones, causing damage to relationships and creating a disruptive home environment.
 Some common changes to thought and behavior stemming from substance use disorder include:

 - Disregarding the risks of using drugs or alcohol

 - Overconfidence in your ability to control your substance abuse